 Available data on the species were evaluated during a Data Workshop (May 12-13, 2009) in Richmond, Virginia.
 These data were subsequently finalized for inclusion in the assessment model(s).
 Data included abundance indices, recorded landings, and samples of annual size and age compositions from the landings.
 Juvenile abundance seine indices from seven states were developed (two more than in the last peer reviewed assessment in 2003).
 The pound net index from the PRFC was improved to reflect a better unit of fishing effort.
-Landings and catch-in-numbers-at-age data were updated from the reduction and bait fisheries, and reconstructed historically back to 1873 for use in an alternate model configuration.
+Landings and catch-innumbers-at-age data were updated from the reduction and bait fisheries; landings data were reconstructed historically back to 1873 for use in an alternate model configuration.
 A matrix of natural mortality at age was obtained from a recent update of the peer-reviewed MSVPA-X model (SARC 2005), allowing for age- and year-varying estimates of M.

 During the assessment workshop, alternate assessment models were considered as potential base models.
-The statistical catch at age model developed at Beaufort was selected as the base assessment model.
+The statistical catch-at-age model developed at Beaufort was selected as the base assessment model.
 A base assessment model run was developed and sensitivity model runs were made to evaluate performance of the assessment model to different assumptions regarding input data and stock dynamics.

 Benchmarks for stock status were based on Addendum 1 to Amendment 1.
 F{MED} (= F{REP}) provides the reference value for judging overfishing (F-limit).
 The population fecundity (FEC{TARGET}) corresponding to F{MED} provides the proxy for B{MSY} .
 FEC{LIMIT} is one-half of FEC{target}.
 A discussion of alternative benchmarks is provided in Section 8.2, including a discussion of the F{MSY} concept, equilibrium yield-per-recruit and spawner-per-recruit reference points, and environmental variability.
-This latter issue resulted in some debate on poor recruitment during last the two decades and implication for benchmarks.
+This latter issue resulted in some debate on poor recruitment during last the two decades and its implications for benchmarks.

 Given the currently accepted benchmarks, status of stock was determined based on the terminal year (2008) estimate relative to its corresponding limit.
 Benchmarks have been estimated based on the results of the base run.
-The terminal year fishing mortality rate (weighted by number average for ages 2+) was estimated to be 0.93 year-1, which is 92% of its limit (and 195% of its target).
-Correspondingly, the terminal year estimate of population fecundity was estimated at 95% of its fecundity target (and 190% of its limit).
-Hence, the stock is not considered to be overfished, nor was overfishing occurring in 2008.
-However, annual variability and uncertainty in the F estimates and proximity of the terminal year estimates to its F{LIMIT} raise concerns about frequent overfishing in the past and potential overfishing in 2008.
-In addition, other indicators of stock status, such as trends in recruitment and fishing mortality on fully recruited ages, raise concerns about the appropriateness of the current reference points for Atlantic menhaden.
+The terminal year fishing mortality rate (weighted by number average for ages 2+) was estimated to be 1.26 year-1, which is 100% of its limit (and 206% of its target).
+Correspondingly, the terminal year estimate of population fecundity was estimated at 99% of its fecundity target (and 198% of its limit).
+Hence, the stock is not considered to be overfished, but overfishing was occurring in the terminal year (2008).
+Given the current overfishing definition, overfishing has occurred in 32 of the last 54 years but was not occurring during the previous nine years, 1999-2007.
+Other indicators of stock status, such as trends in recruitment and fishing mortality on fully recruited ages, raise concerns about the appropriateness of the current reference points for Atlantic menhaden.